langgenius/dify-docs/en/advanced/datasets/README.md

 1. Adjust segmentation and cleaning settings
 2. Re-upload the file

 Dify support customizing the segmented and cleaned text by adding, deleting, and editing paragraphs.
-You can dynamically adjust your segmentation to make your dataset more accurate.
-Click **Document --> paragraph --> Edit** in the dataset to modify paragraphs content and custom keywords.
+You can dynamically adjust your segmentation to make your knowledge more accurate.
+Click **Document --> paragraph --> Edit** in the knowledge to modify paragraphs content and custom keywords.
 Click **Document --> paragraph --> Add  segment --> Add a segment** to manually add new paragraph.
 Or click **Document --> paragraph --> Add  segment --> Batch add** to batch add new paragraph.

 <figure><img src="../../.gitbook/assets/image (3) (1).png" alt=""><figcaption><p>Edit</p></figcaption></figure>